Vishalshah007/Netflix-clone/README.md

 📺 **Interactive UI**: The user interface is not only aesthetically pleasing but also interactive.
 Enjoy smooth transitions and a user-friendly layout that enhances the overall experience.

-## Live Demo

-Explore the project live at [StreamNetflix](https://streamnetflix.netlify.app) and start streaming your favorite movies and TV shows today!

 ## Getting Started